hubofvalley/Testnet-Guides/Story Protocol/README.md

 sudo journalctl -u story-geth -fn 100
 ```

-# Story version update to v0.10.1 (chain halt at height 990,455, upgrade took at height 990454)
+# Consensus client version update to v0.10.1 (chain halt at height 990,455, upgrade took at height 990454)

 ### 1. define the path of cosmovisor for being used in the consensus client